Who killed John Lennon? The story of the Beatle's shocking murder

 Loading audio...

-The death of John Lennon on 8th December 1980 remains the most appalling moments in the long history of rock music.
+The death of John Lennon on 8th December 1980 remains one of the most appalling moments in the long history of rock music.
 We've lost a lot of great musicians over the years, but it's rare for a star to be murdered - it's even rarer that the musician that has been killed is someone who had as much influence on society, music, art and culture as John Lennon.

 The Beatles weren't just pop stars.
 They experimented with music, fashion, drugs and religion in a way that had far-reaching effects.
-Your favourite band wouldn't be able to do half the things they're able to in 2023 if it hadn't been for the way The Beatles had shaken up the world in the 1960s.
+Your favourite band wouldn't be able to do half the things they're able to in 2024 if it hadn't been for the way The Beatles had shaken up the world in the 1960s.

 So when Lennon was brutally killed, aged just 40 years old, on the steps outside his home in New York, a generation was stunned.
 What happened?
 Who would commit such a terrible act?